Château de Chinon: Counts of Anjou

 After the revolt ended in 1174, relations between Henry II and his sons continued to be strained.
 By 1187 Henry the Young King was dead, Richard was in line to inherit, and Henry II was on the brink of war with Philip II.
 In June that year Richard travelled to Paris with Philip II and struck up a friendship with the French king.
 Concerned his son might turn against him, Henry II asked him to return.
 Richard went to Chinon and raided the castle's treasury so he could fund the repair of his own castles in Aquitaine.
-In 1189 Richard and Philip were wreaking havoc in Maine and Toulouse, capturing Henry II's castles; the king was ill and went to Château de Chinon.
+In 1189 Richard and Philip were wreaking havoc in Maine and Toulouse, capturing Henry II's castles; the King was ill and went to the Château de Chinon.
 He left briefly in July to meet with Richard and Philip II and agree a truce, and died at Chinon on 6 July.
-The king's body was taken to Fontevraud Abbey and Richard became king.
+The King's body was taken to Fontevraud Abbey to be buried, and Richard became king.

-In 1199, John succeeded his brother as King of England.
+In 1199, John succeeded his brother as king of England.
 By 1202 his lands in France were under threat from Philip II of France, threatening the east, and the barons of Brittany.
 In January 1203 John sent a band of mercenaries to retrieve Queen Isabelle from Chinon as it was under threat from rebels.
-In the spring Hubert de Burgh, 1st Earl of Kent, took over as commander of Chinon's garrison; the war was not going in John's favour and in August that year he ordered the demolition of several castles, including Château de Montrésor, to prevent them from being used by the enemy.
-By 1205, Chinon was one of the last castles in the Loire Valley.
-Château de Chinon fell to French force in the Easter of 1205 after a siege of several months; damage to the castle meant the garrison was no longer able to hold out so sallied to meet the French outside the castle walls.
-Hubert de Burgh was injured and taken prisoner in the event, and would remain in captivity until 1207.
-Soon after Château de Chinon was captured, Philip II took Normandy from the England crown.
+In the spring Hubert de Burgh, 1st Earl of Kent, took over as commander of Chinon's garrison; the war was not going in John's favour and in August that year he ordered the slighting (partial demolition) of several castles, including the Château de Montrésor, to prevent them from being used by the enemy.
+By 1205, Chinon was one of the last intact castles in the Loire Valley.
+It fell to French forces in the Easter of 1205 after a siege of several months; damage to the castle meant the garrison was no longer able to hold out so it sallied out to meet the French outside the castle walls.
+Hubert de Burgh was injured and taken prisoner in the sortie, and would remain in captivity until 1207.
+Soon after the Château de Chinon was captured, Philip II took Normandy from the English crown.
 The French king was a prolific castle-builder and was responsible for building the cylindrical keep at Chinon, the Tour du Coudray.
-The round keep was typical of French design the period, a departure from usually square keeps, and was repeated by Philip II at the castles of Dourdan, Falaise, Gisors, Laon, and Lillebonne.
+The round keep was typical of French design of the period, a departure from usually square keeps, and was repeated by Philip II at the castles of Dourdan, Falaise, Gisors, Laon, and Lillebonne.